Why do video?

 - Post-game: Often after the game, teams will hold a press conference with players and coaches.
 This is a good time to get your Switcher set up on a tripod in the room and stream to all fans on Facebook, even if they were in the stands watching the game.

 - Mobile Mic (we recommend the iRig HD handheld microphone)

 - Create your event, add a title and description

-- When you are ready to go live you can start your broadcast.
+- When you're ready to go live, start your broadcast

-Here is an example of video streamed live on Facebook Live at Bellarmine University during the NCAA DII playoffs using Switcher Studio.
+Here is an example of a video streamed on Facebook Live at Bellarmine University during the NCAA DII playoffs using Switcher Studio.